 Contact Bob Formwalt: 970.946.3267 or firstname.lastname@example.org.

 Ken Fox, retired from the U.S. Air Force where he held various command and staff positions throughout his career, is an active member of the Archuleta County community.
 A Pagosa Springs resident for more than 23 years, he has applied his experience and talents to agencies ranging from the Archuleta County Airport Authority and Archuleta Board of County Commissioners to the Area Agency on Aging and the Archuleta County District 50 JT School Board.

 He was co-owner and partner of K and K Aviation, Inc., and served as Archuleta County Airport manager.
 Raised in Tucson, Arizona, Fox earned a BA in political science from the University of Arizona and a Masters in aeronautical science from Embry-Riddle Aeronautical University, in addition to his studies with Air Command and Staff College with the USAF.

 Fox was elected to the LPEA board in 2011.
-He serves on the Administration Committee and the System's Operations & Planning Committee, Round Up Foundation and serves as the LPEA Board Secretary.
+He is a member of the Round Up Foundation board.
+He serves as the LPEA Board Secretary.

 Contact Ken Fox: 970.731.5275 or email@example.com

 Mark Garcia has lived in Pagosa since 1994.
 He is a mechanical engineer and currently serves as the executive director for the Cumbres & Toltec Scenic Railroad.
 A consultant to local governments in southern Colorado, he was Pagosa Springs Town Manager, 2003-2008.
 He also served on the LPEA Round Up Foundation Board 2000-2004 and was president for three years.